Photo by Patricia Jekki on Unsplash

 Minimum PHP: 5.3.10

-If you’re running ExpressionEngine 2, remove one “please” from the above paragraph.
+If you’re running ExpressionEngine 2, add one more “please” to the above paragraph.

 ExpressionEngine 3